Footprints of the QCD Crossover on Cosmological Gravitational Waves at Pulsar Timing Arrays: Standard Model features in the causality tail of primordial GW backgrounds

-This tilt of the CT can be modified by two effects: {\it (i)} the GW energy density $\rho_\gw(f)$ in the CT is determined by the Universe's expansion history and the GW propagation \cite{Hook:2020phx}; {\it (ii)} the critical energy density $\rho_\text{cr}=\rho_{\gamma,0}/\Omega_{\gamma,0} $ in Eq.~\eqref{eq:OGW} (where $\Omega_{\gamma,0} h^2= 2.47\times 10^{-5}$ is the SM radiation abundance today and $h\equiv H_0/(100~\text{km/s/Mpc})$ is the reduced Hubble constant), is affected by entropy injections originating e.g.~from freeze-out processes occurring for (B-)SM particles in the thermal bath \cite{Watanabe:2006qe}.

-The first effect concerns the evolution of super-Hubble tensor modes \cite{Hook:2020phx}.
-After the GW source shuts off, the emitted super-Hubble modes freeze due to Hubble friction, remain practically constant until horizon re-entry, and then proceed with under-damped oscillations diluted as $1/a$.
-As a result, the CT scales as
+This tilt of the CT can be modified as the GW energy density $\rho_\gw(f)$ in the CT is determined by the Universe's expansion history and its effect on evolution of tensor modes \cite{Hook:2020phx}.
+After the GW source shuts off, the emitted super-Hubble modes freeze due to Hubble friction, remain practically constant until they re-enter the Hubble sphere, and then proceed with under-damped oscillations diluted as $1/a$.
+If the equation of state parameter is constant at this epoch, the CT scales as

-for a generic $w$.
-This scaling is additionally affected by relativistic free-streaming particles, as discussed below.

-The second effect concerns only the SM radiation bath, since GWs are decoupled.
-This leads to a temperature-dependent modulation